Arlanthir/notes/CardMagic.md

 - **Injog**: While running cards, move the right hand closer to the body so the drawn card is shifted towards you.
 - **Outjog**: Same as injog, but the card protrudes away from you.
 - **Pinky break**: Hold the left pinky between top and bottom packets to keep the position and later do a sleight (like a cut, etc)..
 You should then square the deck and switch the pinky break from being between packets to just pressed against the gap.
+- **Biddle grip**: Hold the deck with the hand above it, thumb to one side and fingers to the other.

 # Shuffles